ADS2022/HighestTree/README.md

 ## 3. Design
-This section explains the design choices of the various features developed in this project.
+This section exposes the design decisions made during the ongoing phases of development of this project.

 ### 3.1.
 Domain

+#### 3.1.1 First approach
+As a first step into the solution, the group modeled the classes in a database manner, while discussing the implementation, kinds of relationships, and possible patterns that could be applied.

-The main components of our system are described in the image below.
+As a result one can see the main components of our system as described in the image below.

 ![Classes_BL1_Freeze_Classes_1](https://github.com/ADS2022/HighestTree/blob/master/img/Classes_BL1_Freeze_Classes_1.png)

+Additionally, some time was spent thinking about the solution to SReq_11 "System can insert dates onto records as a time period or a specific date."
+The solution that was devised was a superClass that can take two dates as parameters, but the user can insert only one date if the specific date is known.
+For a time period, the user can add two partial, or complete, dates.

+In this phase, the group also discussed options to store queries for SReq_16	"The system can save queries to be reused."
+As a simple solution, a specific classes for storing and calling query strings.

 ![Classes_BL1_Freeze_Classes_2](https://github.com/ADS2022/HighestTree/blob/master/img/Classes_BL1_Freeze_Classes_2.png)

 ### 3.2.
 Patterns

-This section presents the patterns used in this project, including a description of the problem that led to the use of the pattern, details about its implementation, and consequences.
+This section presents the study of the design patterns considered for this project.

-The group first started by having a look at the requierments of the system versus the patterns given in class.
+The group first started by having a look at the requirements of the system versus the patterns given in class.
 Having identified some patterns that might be useful for the case in study, we proceeded to investigate further on the mentioned patterns.

+In this round of implementation, several problems were elected for the use of design patterns.
+The group focused mainly on the relationship tree between 'person' records.
+Several design patterns were studied and discussed.
+It has yet to be identified the correct approach.

+For the eventual patterns used in this project, the group shall include detailed descriptions of the problems, implementation, and consequences whirling the use of the same.

 #### 3.3.1.
 Composite